 Samsung, Sony, LG and others are producing commercial microLED panels, mostly for ultra-premium, signage and commercial applications.
 The ultra-large size displays are made from small microLED modules, seamlessly tiled together.

 MicroLED technology makes it possible to connect two tiles in a way that retains exactly the same pixel pitch even at the tile connection (this is something that is challenging to do with OLED or LCD displays).
 When the displays are active, it is indeed very difficult to spot the seam.
-When the display is completely black however, this is not the case.
+When the display is completely black however, this is not the case, and the seams are visible, and the different modules (which are never 100% aligned) reflect light a bit differently which creates a mosaic-like image.

 If you look at the two photos published by Samsung recently, you can see that the camera's flash light, when it bounces back from the screen, shows the individual tiles.